Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 Example sentence: "I don't think he was recruited to make up the numbers.
 If you ask me, I think he's here to change things—he's something of a stalking horse."

 Possible origin: In fowl hunting, birds are easily scared away by humans, but many don't seem to mind the presence of a horse or another animal.
 Hunters used to hide behind trained "stalking horses" as they approached game.

 Meaning: Hurry; make haste

-Example sentence: "My flight starts boarding in 25 mins and we're still 10 away from the airport; don't spare the horses!"
+Example sentence: "My flight starts boarding in 25 mins, and we're still ten minutes away from the airport; don't spare the horses!"

 15. One-Horse Town

-Meaning: A town that is small and unremarkable, dull, or boring.
+Meaning: Describes a small and unremarkable town, dull, or boring.

 Example sentence: "Nothing ever happens here; it's just a one-horse town."

 Possible origin: This phrase was first recorded in 1857 and was thought to refer to a town so small that a single horse could handle all of its transportation.